NaturelOUI/DessinCanva/README.md

 ```
 and then retry the previous command line.

-Launch the Dessin_Front/index.html in your favorite browser (it should be chrome, if not it won't work).
+Launch the Dessin_Front/index.html in your favorite browser (it must be chrome, if not it won't work).

 You can visit it at http://176.181.167.238:9999/